ShravaniAWanjari/moving-averages-crossover-strategy/README.md

 ## Overview

 This project implements the Moving Average Crossover strategy for algorithmic trading.
-The strategy utilizes short-term and long-term moving averages to generate buy and sell signals for a given financial instrument.
+The strategy utilizes short-term and long-term moving averages to generate buy and sell signals for a given asset.

 ## Features

 - Implements Simple Moving Averages (SMA) and Exponential Moving Averages (EMA) for trading signals
 - Visualization of moving averages and trade signals
-- Performance evaluation using key metrics
+- Performance evaluation using cummulative returns for EMA and SMA

 ## Dataset

-The strategy is tested on historical market data of Microsoft (MSFT) using <a src='https://yfinance-python.org/'>**yfinance**</a>.
+The strategy is tested on historical market data of Microsoft (MSFT) using **yfinance**.

 ## Installation